-Figure 3 The occurrence probability of cloud phase types at different cloud top temperatures of FY-4A in the study site of MinFeng from 5 to 6 February, 2022, local time (UTC+8).
+Figure 3 The occurrence probability of cloud phase types at different cloud top temperatures of FY-4A in the study site of Minfeng from 5 to 6 February 2022 (UTC+8).

 Fig. 4 shows the change process of cloud phase in the study site from 5 to 6 February, 2022.
 During the Stage-1, it can be seen that a cloud system passed by the study site and completely dissipated.
-During the Stage-2, the study site is in a cloudless state for most of the time, but at a relatively warm temperature (in Fig. 3) from 20:00 LT to 22:00 LT, the cloud phase changes from supercooled water phase to ice phase.
-Therefore, this phenomenon indicate that dust aerosols can act as IN and participate in the formation of ice crystal clouds (Moore and Molinero, 2011; Murray et al., 2012).
-During the Stage-3, almost all the time over the study site is covered by clouds, and the phase state of the cloud is dominated by mixed phase and ice phase, which indicates that this cloud system is composed of ice crystal clouds and is a whole advection cloud system.
+During the Stage-2, the study site was in a cloud-free statebefore 20:00 LT., However, from 20:00 to 22:00 LT, the study site began to be covered by clouds and under relatively warm temperature conditions (in Fig. 3), the cloud phase transitioned from supercooled water phase to ice phase.
+Therefore, this phenomenon indicates that dust aerosols can act as IN and participate in the formation of ice crystal clouds, as observed in previous studies (Moore and Molinero, 2011; Murray et al., 2012).
+During the Stage-3, the study site is nearly continuously covered in clouds.
+The phase state of the cloud is dominated by mixed phase and ice phase, which indicates that this cloud system is composed of ice crystal clouds and constitutes a complete advection cloud system.
 It is worth noting that the AGRI may identify some ice clouds as mixed-phase clouds (Lai et al., 2019).
 During the Stage-4, the mixed phase cloud completely dissipated after 14:30 LT with the cloud advection movement.